OpenTermsArchive/engine/README.md

 ## Usage

-To get lastest versions of service providers' terms:
+To get the latest versions of all service providers' terms:

 ```
 npm start
 ```

-The lastest version will be available in `/data/sanitized/<service_provider_name>/<document_type>.md`.
+The latest version will be available in `/data/sanitized/$service_provider_name/$document_type.md`.

 To hourly update documents: